 In the end, we have our arms.
 Place them on your back and be ready at once because you may need to use them for sliding under different conditions.
 Sliding gloves will help you slow down your longboard in a decent and quick way.

 Sharp Turns at High-Speed

-As the method’s name suggests, you have to combine both of your speeding ad turnings skills together.
-No doubt doing this together is an unmatched feeling but needs more attention and polished skills.
+As the method’s name suggests, you have to combine both of your speeding and turnings skills together.
+No doubt, doing this together is an unmatched feeling but needs more attention, practice, and polished skills.
 For beginners, we suggest stopping longboard at turns and starting riding again.
 But if you are confident that you can do that at once, we will let you know how you can tackle this.

 When riding down the hill and a turn appears in your path suddenly, you go in the position of almost falling off.
-The masters of this technique just pretend to be fall but not actually.
+The masters of this technique just pretend to be fall but they actually do not.
 This pose does an extraordinary job in keeping the speed alive (minimizing 5-10mph only) and makes sure you turn your longboard the way you need to.
 We would like to let you understand this in a few steps.

 Steps to Perform:

 Bring as much speed as you possibly can right before the turn on the road where you want to practice the steps.

 When you have achieved the pace, give yourself a falling down on one side (right or left, according to your stance) while your feet stick to the deck.
 For better turns, you can grab your deck from beneath.

 Applying these steps will slow you down no doubt but as soon as you get back into the straight position, you will get back to the same speed as you are going down the hill.

 Now there is another debate, how and when should a rider pose for sliding his longboard.
 There are 3-4 different methods that can you follow to get rid of this mystery.